themeblvd/Theme-Blvd-News-Scroller/readme.txt

 == Changelog ==

+= 1.0.7 =

+* Updated Flexslider fom v1.8 to v2.1.
+* Added option for "Horizontal Slide" on transitions.
+* The flexslider.js file is now only enqueued as needed.
+* Added standard localization support.
+* Added standard Theme Blvd plugin constants.

 = 1.0.6 =

 * While this update does not directly incorporate FlexSlider v2.0, it ensures compatibility with it and allows your theme to determine the version of FlexSlider used.

 = 1.0.5 =